ricsanfre/pi-cluster/terraform/vault/JSON_FORMAT_GUIDE.md

 - **secret_name** (optional) - Field name to auto-generate password for
   - If specified, Terraform generates a random password for this field
   - If omitted, all values are used as-is

+- **password_length** (optional) - Per-secret generated password length override
+  - Applies when `secret_name` is set
+  - Defaults to module variable `generated_password_length` when omitted
+  - Useful for integrations that require fixed lengths (for example 16/24/32-byte keys)

 - **content** - Dictionary of key-value pairs
   - All key-value pairs become the secret content